owebster/MS2-Welcome-to-Wales/README.md

    * Content
       * I started off with place holders when designing the skeleton of the site.
 When basic styling was applied and I could see the near finished results of the site, I then replaced the placeholders with actual content for each section.
+         * In the welcome paragrah section there is a short description of what to expect on this site as well as what to expect in Wales

 ### Ongoing